meliton/KMS-on-pfSense/README.md

-# KMS-on-pfSense
-## Add a KMS server in your pfSense firewall appliance
+# Add a KMS server in your pfSense firewall appliance

 Tested on 2.4.1-RELEASE (amd64) pfSense appliance<br>
 Compiled on FreeBSD 11.1 (amd64)<br>